Dimensions CM securely manages the content of assets. It stores files and retrieves tasks using the agent technology.

 |Content is stored in flat, compressed files.
 This type of item library is referred to as a normal, compressed item library.
 Some CPU overhead may occur when accessing and extracting data.

 Remote work and deployment areas

-When a remote work area is accessed, the pool manager on the Dimensions CM agent node attempts to log in with the credentials you used to log in to the server.
-If the login fails, the server prompts the user for credentials to access that work area.
-After a user has entered their credentials, they are not prompted again unless they log out or their session expires.
+When a remote work area is accessed, the pool manager on the Dimensions CM agent node attempts to log in with the credentials you used for the server.
+If the login fails, the server prompts for credentials to access that work area.
+After you enter the credentials, you are not prompted again unless you log out or your session expires.

-When a deployment area is accessed, if the Dimensions CM administrator chose to store credentials for that area then those credentials are used.
-If they were not stored the user is prompted.
+When a deployment area is accessed, if the Dimensions CM administrator chose to store credentials for that area, then those credentials are used.

 Item library cache

-Personal library cache directories (PLCD) and delta compression on file transfers can also provide significant performance improvements for geographically distributed development teams.
+Personal library cache directories (PLCD) and delta compression on file transfers can also significantly improve performance for geographically distributed development teams.

 For details, see Improve WAN performance.